 My father was a Vietnam veteran who suffered from PTSD.

-A part of me always grieves for him, for how he suffered and how his illness affected our family.
-And a part of me will always grieve for the little girl whose father came back from war a stranger, and for the relationship we never got to have.
+This was many years before PTSD was recognized as a treatable mental health condition, so he struggled alone, disappearing into the darkness of his illness while family and friends helplessly watched.
+I grieve for how he suffered, and how his illness affected our family.
+And I grieve for the little girl whose father came back from war a stranger, and for the relationship we were never able to have.

 So high, so far from the ground.
 She felt my fear.